 She is sold to a brothel eventually.
 And then begins her saga of being a prostitute.
 She tries to escape only to discover that in the name of escape she has been sold again.
 She finally settles down for the brothel.
 And gives up any attempts to get out of that life till she meets some foreigners who shower her with not only more money but some dignity as well.
 She figures out that they can be her route out of prostitution.
 And she ends up marrying one of them and that changes her life forever.
 Her own countrymen treat her better.
 That gives her the power to work for girls who are stuck in the brothels.
 She sets up a shelter for them, an international charity for them works hard to get these going and wins awards around the world.

 What stands out in author’s story is her change of attitude after she came in touch with westerners.
-Like most women from her country she believed that the parents or husband or the one who bought them owns a woman and it’s their inherent duty to earn for them by any means.
+Like most women from her country, she believed that the parents or husband or the one who bought them own a woman.
+And it’s their inherent duty to earn for them by any means.
 She never thought there was anything wrong with this.
 This is what women in Cambodia believed and lived through.
-It is when she goes to Europe after marriage and lives an equal life their that she understands the meaning of independence and the fact that women ought to have the same rights as men.
-To me, it was this attitude change that gave her the strength to first live a dignified life and then go and help others do the same.
+It is when she goes to Europe after marriage and lives an equal life there that she understands the meaning of independence.
+And the fact that women ought to have the same rights as men.
+To me, it was this attitude change that gave her the strength to first live a dignified life.
+And then go and help others do the same.